Why it Works

 With enough practice, this new approach to both struggle and success becomes habit.
 This habit over time fortifies a Growth Mindset, and unlocking a child’s full potential.

-At Neuron Garage, children learn and have opportunities to practice our growth mindset method: Think – Build – Learn.
+At Neuron Garage, children learn and have opportunities to practice our growth mindset framework: Think – Build – Learn.

 Guided games, group discussions, and individual coaching throughout the week reinforce this process, helping children understand where they are in it — along with their emotional state — and how to move forward.